DreamOfTheRedChamber/leetcode/README.md

 | T(n) = 2T(n/2) + O(n) | Merge sort      |    O(nlogn) |
 | T(n) = T(n-1) + O(n)  | Selection sort      |  O(n^2) |

-* Things to consider when designing recursive functions
-    * What does this recursive function takes as input
-    * What does this recursive function returns
-    * How does parent function reduce to child functions

 * How to return multiple results from recursive functions
   - not use return value: use global variable.
     + The first is to use private instance variables to store results